Jack Spector: 1955-1969

-Talk Shows, Country and Oldies
+1970-1994

 WMCA moved to a talk radio format on September 21, 1970, one day after the final Top 40 broadcast.
 Spector stayed on as host of a sports talk show.
 Around 1971, Spector moved to WHN 1050 AM, then a vocal-based easy listening station.
 He remained for a while after WHN became a country music station in 1973.
 In 1974, Spector left WHN to go to WCBS-FM 101.1 where he hosted a 1955-1964 based Oldies show called "The Saturday Night Sock Hop" and another regular weekend shift.
 He was also a regular fill-in host there, substituting for full time DJs over the years.
 In 1983, Cousin Brucie began doing every third Saturday night of the month.
 Spector remained at WCBS-FM until the Spring of 1985.

 Later in 1985, Spector joined WNBC 660 AM as the original host of "Sports Night", eventually replaced by Dave Sims.
 Spector usually began his show as Howard Stern was wrapping up his afternoon program.
 The two would often banter on the air about Spector's life in radio.
 Spector then went to WPIX-FM 101.9, which was playing an adult contemporary format.
 Upon the station's change to new adult contemporary (NAC) and soon after to smooth jazz, he became one of the first on air personalities on the renamed WQCD "CD 101.9."
 Spector also owned a retail optical store for reliable income during times when he was not on the air.

-Spector dies while on the air

 Late in 1988, Spector left WQCD and joined the staff of WHLI 1100 in Hempstead, New York, playing an Adult Standards format for Long Island listeners.
 That station began mixing in some rock and roll oldies by the early '90s.
 After participating in a few "Radio Greats" weekends at WCBS-FM, Jack Spector returned to 101.1 as a part-time swing announcer in 1993 while also working five days a week at WHLI.

+Death

 On March 8, 1994, shortly after starting a recording of Louis Prima's I'm In The Mood For Love, he suffered an apparent heart attack and collapsed.
 Following a long silence after the song had finished, radio station employees ran into the studio and found Spector on the floor.
 Repeated attempts to revive him failed.
 He was pronounced dead at Winthrop University Hospital.
 He was 65.

 Spector is buried at Beth Moses Cemetery in Farmingdale, New York.
 After his death, Howard Stern, his colleague at WNBC, said Jack was one of the few fellow disc jockeys he liked, and who liked him.
-Stern often credits Spector for having the wisdom to own an eyeglasses optical store, for times when his radio career had interruptions.
+Stern credits Spector for having the wisdom to own an eyeglasses optical store, for times when his radio career had interruptions.